Monday, July 21at thru Friday, July 25th, 2014

 The Drew University Summer Institute has been endorsed by the College Board and all workshops are led by experienced AP® instructors.

-Tuition and fees for each course are now $930 and includes the additional $50 late fee (for all registrations submitted after July 5th).
+Tuition and fees for each course are $880 an additional $50 late fee will be added for all registrations submitted after June 30th).
 Calculators and laptop computers, which may be required for some courses, are not included in the tuition.